John Raleigh

 Custom Electric Merrimack, NH

-Developed a complete business management application in Access 2013 for this Electrical Contracting firm.
+Developed a complete business management application in Microsoft Dot Net for this Electrical Contracting firm.

 A very big feature for this client was getting this to work remotely through Windows Remote Desktop being hosted